chef-boneyard/chef-dk/README.md

 `chef exec`, or use `chef shell-init` to add ChefDK's paths to your environment.
 Those commands are documented below.

-#### `chef verify`
-`chef verify` tests the embedded applications.
-By default it runs a quick "smoke test" to verify that the embedded applications are installed correctly and can run basic commands.
-As an end user this is probably all you'll ever need, but `verify` can also optionally run unit and integration tests by supplying the `--unit` and `--integration` flags, respectively.

-*WARNING:* The integration tests will do dangerous things like start HTTP servers with access to your filesystem and even create users and groups if run with sufficient privileges.
-The tests may also be sensitive to your machine's configuration.
-If you choose to run these, we recommend to only run them on dedicated, isolated hosts (we do this in our build cluster to verify each build).

 ### `chef exec`
 `chef exec <command>` runs any arbitrary shell command with the PATH environment variable and the ruby environment variables (`GEM_HOME`,